Mclaren Certified Pre-Owned Warranty

 But how much do CPO McLarens cost compared with regular pre-owned?
 What do they include?
 And have McLarens gotten more reliable since the days of the troubled 12C?

-Jump to insightMcLaren’s CPO warranty is average (one year/12,000 miles on top of the remaining factory warranty, but it’s not always included.
+McLaren’s CPO warranty is average (1 year/12,000 miles on top of the remaining factory warranty), but it’s not always included.
 Some dealers sell it as an optional extra for $4,000 to $6,000 more, depending on the model.

-Jump to insightThe average price difference between used and CPO McLarens can range from $9,000 to $49,000, depending on the model.
-On the low end, that’s probably worth it, considering how dealers spend an average of $15,000 refurbishing each used McLaren to CPO standards.
+The average price difference between used and CPO McLarens can range from $9,000 to $49,000, depending on the model.
+Dealers spend an average of $15,000 refurbishing each used McLaren to CPO standards.

-Jump to insightYou can purchase either a 12- or 24-month McLaren extended warranty while your vehicle is still under warranty - though you can always wait until your CPO warranty is nearly over to make a decision.
+You can purchase extended warranty coverage in 12- or 24-month increments while your McLaren is still under warranty — though you can always wait until your CPO warranty is nearly over to make a decision.

-Jump to insightMcLaren’s certified pre-owned program explained
+McLaren’s certified pre-owned program explained

-Naturally, as a niche purveyor of British supercars, McLaren does CPO a bit differently.
+As a niche purveyor of British supercars, McLaren does CPO a bit differently than major automakers like Chevy or Lexus.

 Next, the used McLaren must undergo an extremely rigorous inspection process by a certified McLaren dealer.
-One local dealer told ConsumerAffairs that the CPO process takes at least two and a half hours initially, and any parts deemed too worn or below McLaren standards are immediately replaced.
+One local dealer told ConsumerAffairs that the CPO process takes at least two-and-a-half hours initially, and any parts deemed too worn or below McLaren standards are immediately replaced.

 » LEARN: What does a car warranty cover?